-The busiest sales time of the year is just around the corner, so here are some cool Black Friday email examples to inspire you!
+The busiest sales time of the year is just around the corner, so here are some of the best Black Friday email examples to inspire you!

-Today, we’ll try to help you out and inspire you by:
+Today, we’ll try to help you out by:

 - Giving you a few tips to create the perfect holiday campaign